Humbugs/Humbugs.github.io/_products/finitennis.md

 height: 0
 depth: 0
 weight: 0
-meta_description: Finitennis sweets only £1.20.
+meta_description: 'Finitennis sweets only Ãº1.20.
 Traditional sweets and more at Humbugs Confectionery Store.
-Specialists in satisfying your sweet tooth!
+Specialists in satisfying your sweet tooth!'
 brand:
 contains: [Gluten, Lactose, Nuts, Sugar, Gelatin]
 ingredients: